Service

 Team IADL

-Isadora Lopes Alves is the Director Business Development, overseeing the acquisition, contracting and set-up of clinical trials.
-She is the first point of contact for potential clients wanting to work with Brain Research Center.
+Samantha Prins is Associate Director Business Development, supporting the acquisition, contracting and set-up of clinical trials.
+She is the first point of contact for potential clients wanting to work with Progress Clinical Research.
+As a Senior Start-up Specialist, Samantha also is part of the start-up department of Progress Clinical Research.

 Director and neurologist